CellulitisEn Español (Spanish Version)

 - Protecting your skin from additional injury

 If you have an infected wound, it will need to be cleaned.
 Dead tissue may be removed.

 In certain situations, a collection of pus may develop.
 This is called an

-, which can be drained.
+.
+It can be drained.

 To reduce your risk of getting cellulitis:

 Avoid injury to the skin:

 - Wear long pants and long-sleeved shirts when hiking.